Recognition of same-sex unions in Albania: Civil unions

-Albania does not recognize civil unions (bashkim civil, /sq/) which would offer same-sex couples a subset of the rights, benefits and obligations of marriage.
+Albania does not recognize civil unions (bashkim civil, /sq/) which would offer same-sex couples some of the rights, benefits and obligations of marriage.
 In June 2020, the European Commission against Racism and Intolerance noted that the absence of legal recognition for same-sex couples "could lead to various forms of discrimination and should be rectified", advising the Parliament of Albania to pass legislation recognizing same-sex partnerships.
 As a member of the Council of Europe, Albania falls under the jurisdiction of the European Court of Human Rights (ECHR).
 In January 2023, the Grand Chamber of the European Court of Human Rights ruled in Fedotova and Others v.
 Russia that Article 8 of the European Convention on Human Rights, which guarantees a right to private and family life, imposes a positive obligation on all member states of the Council of Europe to establish a legal framework recognising same-sex unions.